earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire04-difference-normalized-burn-ratio-vegetation-indices-R.md

 The Normalized Burn Ratio is most powerful as a tool to better understand fire extent and severity when used after calculating the difference between pre and post fire conditions.
-This difference is best measured immediate before the fire and then immediately after.
+This difference is best measured using data collected immediately before the fire and then immediately after the fire.
-NBR is less effective if time has passed and vegetation regrowth / regeneration has begun.
-Once vegetation regeneration has begun, the fire scar will begin to reflect a stronger signal in the NIR portion of the spectrum (remember that healthy plants reflect strongly in the NIR portion due to the properties of chlorophyll).
+NBR is less effective if time has passed and vegetation regrowth / regeneration has begun after the fire.
+Once vegetation regeneration has begun, the fire scar will begin to reflect a stronger signal in the NIR portion of the spectrum because healthy plants reflect strongly in the NIR portion due to the properties of chlorophyll).